 1. Defining your clear goals

-It is important to know the business goals of your website before you start working on your SEO strategy.
+It is important to know the business goals of your website before you start working on your Seo in Auckland.
 Each site is unique, and targeting the right audience is crucial for SEO.
 It also helps to determine how to track conversions, success, benchmarks, and other metrics.

 Do you want to increase brand awareness?
 To increase your lead generation?
 To increase revenue Based on these goals, define your Key Performance Indicators (KPIs).
 These could include: